KatGia/SQL-basics/README.md

 - SQLite Online Editor;

-- A local SQLite or MySQL installation;
+- A local SQLite or MySQL installation (https://www.geeksforgeeks.org/installation-guide/how-to-install-mysql-on-macos/);

 - Integration with Python using sqlite3 and pandas;